 In the GPRS backbone, Access Point Name is a reference to the GGSN to be used.
-In addition, Access Point Name may, in the GGSN, identify the external network and optionally a service to be offered.
+In addition, Access Point Name may, in the GGSN, identify the external network.
 Access Point Name is composed of two parts as defined in GSM 03.03:

-- The APN Network Identifier is mandatory and is a label (for example "corporation" or "service") or a set of labels separated by dots which is a fully qualified domain name according to the DNS naming conventions (for example "company.com" or "service.company.com").
+- The APN Network Identifier is mandatory and is a label (for example "corporation") or a set of labels separated by dots which is a fully qualified domain name according to the DNS naming conventions (for example "company.com").
 In order to guarantee the uniqueness of the APN, the GPRS PLMN should allocate, to an ISP or corporation, an APN Network Identifier identical to their domain name in the public Internet.
-The APN Network Identifier shall not end with ".gprs".
-An APN Network Identifier that consists of 3 or more labels and that starts with a Reserved Service Label, or an APN Network Identifier that consists of a Reserved Service Label alone, shall indicate that for this APN the GGSN supports additional services such as external PDN address allocation or Mobile IP support.
-Reserved Service Labels, e.g., "dhcp" or "MIPv4FA", and the corresponding services that they stand for, e.g., external PDN address allocation via DHCP, or Mobile IP Foreign Agent support, are to be agreed among operators. - The APN Operator Identifier is optional.
+The APN Network Identifier shall not end with ".gprs". - The APN Operator Identifier is optional.
 It is a fully qualified domain name according to the DNS naming conventions, and consists of three labels.
 The APN Operator Identifier shall end in ".gprs".
 For example, it may be "MNCyyyy.MCCzzzz.gprs".
 The exact format is defined in GSM 09.60.